Two unions seek to combine in American, US Air merger

-(Reuters) - Two unions that represent ground workers at American Airlines and US Airways Group LCC.N said on Tuesday they would combine to become the bargaining agent for nearly 30,000 employees after the airlines merge.
+May 14 (Reuters) - Two unions that represent ground workers at American Airlines and US Airways Group said on Tuesday they would combine to become the bargaining agent for nearly 30,000 employees after the airlines merge.

 The move comes as the International Brotherhood of Teamsters, a third union, seeks to represent mechanics at US Airways.